Benkrish/skillxchange/README.md

 ## 🚀 Overview

 **SkillXchange** is a real-time web platform that enables users to **exchange skills** with one another through **mutual swap requests**.
-Whether you're offering graphic design and looking to learn web development—or vice versa—SkillXchange connects people in a collaborative learning loop.
+Whether you're offering graphic design and looking to learn web development, or vice versa, SkillXchange connects people in a collaborative learning loop.

 > 🛠 Built for **Problem Statement 1: Skill Swap Platform** as part of the Hackathon Challenge.